 Growing up, my parents taught my brother and I to “never judge a book by its cover.”

-I thought I was doing a pretty good job of that until a few years ago when God showed me otherwise.
+I thought I was doing a pretty good job of that, not being prejudice, until a few years ago when God showed me otherwise.

 My brother and I grew up learning that no matter what color people were, we were all the same and should be treated equally.
-God recently showed me, however, that prejudice, a preconceived opinion not based on reason or actual experience, goes beyond the color of one’s skin, and I had much more to learn in that department!
+God recently showed me that prejudice, a preconceived opinion not based on reason or actual experience, goes beyond the color of one’s skin.
+Turns out I had much more to learn in that department!

 It was Sept.
 28, 2018, the day my 91-year-old father passed away after being diagnosed with pancreatic cancer only weeks before.
 My brother, his wife, my husband and myself had been by his bedside the entire time.
 It was a grueling month to say the least, but one filled with so many blessings as well.